-The formalized grievance shall be presented in writing to the Deciding Official within fourteen (14) calendar days of the conclusion of informal settlement efforts, but not later than forty five (45) calendar days after the act or occurrence giving rise to the grievance unless mutually agreed to by the parties.
+The formalized grievance shall be presented in writing to the Deciding Official within fourteen (14) days of the conclusion of informal settlement efforts.
 The written presentation shall contain information which identifies the aggrieved, the specific nature of the grievance, the time and place of its occurrence, the provisions of the Agreement or of law, regulation, rule or policy believed to have been violated or improperly interpreted or applied, the consideration given or steps taken to secure a resolution by informal means, the corrective action desired, and any Union representative chosen by the employee to present and handle the grievance.

 If the aggrieved wishes to discuss the grievance in person or have his/her representative do so, the presentation must so state.
 The Deciding Official may otherwise consider the grievance on the basis of available evidence.
 The presentation must be signed by the aggrieved employee for acceptance and consideration as an employee grievance, and by a Union Representative for acceptance and consideration as a Union protest.
-A decision by the Deciding Official shall be made in writing within fourteen (14) calendar days after receipt of the grievance, unless mutually extended by the parties.
+A decision by the Deciding Official shall be made in writing within fourteen (14) days after receipt of the grievance, unless mutually extended by the parties.